 As part of Human Support’s mission, we aim to bring hope and stability to all persons regardless of background or experience.
 It is the policy of Human Supports of Idaho, Inc. to provide essential behavioral health services regardless of the participant’s ability to pay.

 The Federal Poverty Guidelines are used in creating the annual and updating the sliding fee schedule (SFS) to determine eligibility.
 Though we would like to assist every individual in a timely manner, we do occasionally have a waiting list for these services.
-Please contact our office for more information on how to complete a pro bono/sliding scale application.
+Please contact our office for more information on how to complete a discounted/sliding scale application.

 Crisis Number 208-861-0781